 The standard deduction lets you deduct the expenses that are more common in the business world.

-2. A second way to take the car expense deduction on your taxes is by claiming it as a business expense.
+2. A second way to take the car expense deduction on your taxes is to write a car off as a business expense.
 This way of doing things is much more common among the self-employed, but it can be used by anyone.
-This method allows you to report all of your business relevant car expenses and even those that are less relevant.
+This method allows you to report all of your business-relevant car expenses and even those that are less relevant.

 This method breaks your expenses down into two main categories: those that relate to the use of your personal vehicle for business purposes and those that do not.
 We will go over these types in a minute, but the first step is learning how to claim deductions for each one.

 Once you have done this, you can claim a standard deduction for your business-related car expenses or report them individually.
 You are also allowed to deduct the mileage that you drive on behalf of your business.

 3. A third way to write off a car expenses on your taxes allows you to deduct the expenses over an extended period of time.
 The IRS allows you to deduct these costs over seven years, regardless of the length of time that you have owned or leased the vehicle for business purposes.

 4. The most significant way for businesses to take advantage of this tax break is by taking the deduction in a manner similar to first-year depreciation.
 If your vehicle is worth less than this amount, then you can deduct the full amount up to the limit of the difference.

 For example: if you make $100,000 per year and your vehicle is worth $20,000; you would take a deduction for $1,000 (the lesser of the two values).
 This deduction would be taken as a part of your standard depreciation plan with the IRS every year.

 If you drive your car for both personal and business purposes, then you must report the percentage of miles driven for business purposes on your taxes.
 After taking advantage of the mileage deduction, you can then deduct any leftover expenses under one of the other tax write-off options stated above.
 You can also report any parking fees that you pay for work-related purposes in the same manner.